-Narrow scope amendments to IAS 1, Practice statement 2 and IAS 8, (effective for annual periods beginning on or after 1 January 2023) The amendments aim to improve accounting policy disclosures and to help users of the financial statements to distinguish between changes in accounting estimates and changes in accounting policies.
+Narrow scope amendments to IAS 1, Practice statement 2 and IAS 8, (effective for annual periods beginning on or after 1 January 2023).
+The amendments aim to improve accounting policy disclosures and to help users of the financial statements to distinguish between changes in accounting policies.
 The adoption of these amendments are not expected to have a significant impact on the Fund.